zonca/italianschoolsd-website/site/content/classes/_index.md

 <a href="/enroll" class="btn raise">Tuition and pre-enrollment information</a>
 </div>

-## Italian-learners classes for kids (K-8) and adults
+## Italian as a Foreign Language (IFL) classes for kids (K-12) and adults

-Italian-learners classes are devoted to prospective students which haven't started to learn Italian yet or are beginners.
+Italian as a Foreign Language (IFL) classes are devoted to prospective students which haven't started to learn Italian yet or are beginners.
 Instruction will be in English, it will first cover the basics of Italian, using a conversation-first approach and engaging the students through language-reinforcing activities.

 Classes will have between 4 and 8 students online or in-person.

-For **kids in grade K to 8** we offer 2-hour in-person classes or 1.5-hour Zoom classes once a week, please click the button below to submit a pre-enrollment, we will get back to you with more details.
+For **kids in grade K to 12** we offer 2-hour in-person classes or 1.5-hour Zoom classes once a week, please click the button below to submit a pre-enrollment, we will get back to you with more details.

 <div class="tc">